Romans 7

 but I see a different law in the members of my body, waging war against the law of my mind and making me a prisoner of the law of sin which is in my members.

-A different law means a different principle or a different government.
-“With my mind, I want to obey the law of God, but my body is subject to the influence of sin.”
+(a) A different law means a different government.
+“With my mind, I want to obey the law of God, but my flesh is subject to the influence of sin.”

 (b) In the members of my body.
-Our physical bodies are the battleground where we encounter the influence of sin.
-See entry for Romans 6:13.
+Our physical bodies; see entry for Rom.
+6:6.

 (f) The law of sin refers to the rule or influence of sin.

 In the same way a sheriff is the law of a town, the world is in thrall to the rule of sin (Rom.
 6:14, 20.
 “Sin entered the world… sin reigned through death” (Rom.
 5:12, 21).
-The fruit of sin is death which is why the law of sin is also called the law of sin and death (Rom.
-8:2).
+Like gravity, the effect of sin is to pull us down into the realm of the flesh.

 Although Christians have been freed from sin (Rom.
-6:7), they subject themselves to the law of sin whenever they walk after the old ways of the flesh (Rom.
+6:7), we yield to the influence of sin whenever we walk after the old ways of the flesh (Rom.
 6:16).
-One way they do this is by putting themselves under the yoke of law (Gal.
+One way we do this is by putting ourselves under the yoke of law (Gal.
 5:3–5).
 A Christian who sins won’t lose their salvation, but they will lose their freedom and reap the destructive consequences of their actions (Rom.
 6:21, Gal.
 5:1).

 Romans 7:24